nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 <a id="decorators-in-plotting"></a>
 ### [Decorators in Plotting](notebooks/plotting_with_decorators.ipynb)

 This notebook lays out the case for a different approach to creating plotting functions.
 It's a technique I've been working on recently and has proved immensely useful.
 If you don't know what a decorator is, you'll need to work your way through [this notebook](resources/making_decorators.ipynb).

-If you know how decorators work, dive right in: construct a plotting decorator and apply it to one/all of your plotting functions.
-Like *mpld3*, this is pretty much an instant upgrade to all of your plotting functions.
+*Try constructing a plotting decorator and apply it to one/all of your plotting functions.
+Like mpld3, this is pretty much an instant upgrade to all of your plotting functions.*

+*If you like plotly, try making a plotly decorator.
+It's the same idea, just slitghtly different execution than a matplotlib-applicable decorator*

+*If you are really feeling advanced, try combining this with interactivity -- mpld3 is easiest but a widget is more flexible.*